scorpido74/azure-docs.nl-nl/articles/blockchain/workbench/use-api.md

 ---
 title: REST-API van Azure Blockchain Workbench gebruiken
-description: Scenario's voor het gebruik van de preview-versie van Azure Block Chain Workbench REST API
+description: Scenarios for how to use the Azure Blockchain Workbench Preview REST API
 services: azure-blockchain
 keywords: ''
 author: PatAltimore